 Katy Lederer grew up in Concord, New Hampshire.
 She received a BA from the University of California at Berkeley in 1995 and an MFA from the Iowa Writers’ Workshop in 1998.
-She is the author of the poetry collections The Heaven-Sent Leaf (Crown Publishing, 2008) and Winter Sex (Wave Books, 2004), as well as a memoir, Poker Face: A Girlhood Among Gamblers (Broadway Books, 2003), which was a New York Times Book Review “Editor’s Choice.”
+She is the author of the poetry collections The bright red horse— and the blue— (Atelos, 2017), The Heaven-Sent Leaf (Crown Publishing, 2008) and Winter Sex (Wave Books, 2004), as well as a memoir, Poker Face: A Girlhood Among Gamblers (Broadway Books, 2003), which was a New York Times Book Review “Editor’s Choice.”
 Lederer, who spent twelve years working in finance, has served as an editor for The Poetry Project Newsletter and Fence Magazine.
 She has received fellowships from Yaddo, MacDowell, and the New York Foundation for the Arts, and she lives in New York City.

 sign up to receive a new poem-a-day in your inbox